-In the RAD model, the software development team and the client (this may be an internal client) work together to define the scope of the project.
+In the Rapid Application Development model, the software development team and the client (this may be an internal client) work together to define the scope of the project.
 The client communicates their project goals, expectations, and issues that need to be addressed by the software.
 The development team evaluates the requirements and finalizes an agreed set of features to be delivered.

 Once the requirements are finalized, developers design modularized prototypes that can be repeatedly refined to incorporate customer feedback and change requirements until it meets all client expectations.

-During the RAD process, development happens rapidly because most of the blockers and issues are usually identified at the design phase and eliminated in advance.
+During the Rapid Application Development process, development happens rapidly because most of the blockers and issues are usually identified at the design phase and eliminated in advance.

 The continuous client engagement with the development team increases customer satisfaction.
 Hence RAD is known to be a software development model that reduces the risk associated with the software development process and ensures the delivery of high-quality software during a short time.

 Rapid Application Development framework consists of four main phases.

 Requirements planning: The software development team and the client define the scope of the project and finalize the requirements.

 User Design: Developers design the prototype and continuously refine it to incorporate client feedback until it meets expectations.

 Rapid Construction: The software developers rapidly build the designed prototype into a functional software, iteratively updating it to incorporate feedback.